 Naranjilla, “little oranges,” are rather odd-looking, fruiting shrubs that produce exotic blooms and golf-ball sized fruit in the warm climates of USDA plant hardiness zones 10 and 11.
 It is indigenous to South America.

-Naranjilla (Solanum quitoense) is member of the nightshade family along with tomato, potato and tamarillo, and the fruit tends to be flavorless and unpleasant when unripe.
+Naranjilla (Solanum quitoense) is member of the nightshade family along with tomato, potato, and tamarillo, and the fruit tends to be flavorless and unpleasant when unripe.
 However, it can be tangy and delicious if naranjilla harvest occurs at the optimum point of ripeness.
 So, how to you know when to harvest naranjilla?
-And how do you go about picking naranjilla?
+How do you go about picking naranjilla?
 Let’s learn more about harvesting this interesting fruit.